 #5.
 Turn the Wax Warmer Off

 Once you are done using your scented wax melts, cubes, or tarts, you will need to make sure your wax warmer is turned off, especially if you don't have a wax warmer with a built-in timer.
 After you have switched your warmer to its "off" setting, disconnect it from the wall by gripping the plug from its base; never pull the cord to disconnect.
-Wait for the wax to get cold and solidify before removing the used wax from your warmer (for more info on changing out your wax, click here).
+Wait for the wax to get cold and solidify before removing the used wax from your warmer (read our blog post about how to change wax in your melter with no mess to learn more).

 #6.
 Remove Your Wax